giacomoHub/Laoshu/README.md

 ---

 ### ADDITIONAL FEATURES
 Once the game turns on, it will show a “Title Screen” and the name of the game will scroll through the display.
 After that the game will start.
-Once the player loses, a score will be shown to the player, soon after the game will restart (without showing the title screen) to give a fast and clean user experience and replayability.
+Once the player loses, a score will be shown to the player and soon after the game will restart (without showing the title screen) to give a fast and clean user experience and replayability.

 On the technical aspect this game makes use of the Micro:Bit ability to use fibers.
 Each "laser" is in fact controlled separately and is not linked to each other.
 This allows for greated concurrency and management.
 The game also makes use of the GREYSCALE capability of the LEDs that show 256 levels of brightness.